 How To Migrate Data From MS Access To SQL Server Database?

 To migrate Access database to SQL server you just need to make sure that SQL Server or SQL Server Express installed on your PC.
 If you don’t have such and needs to download SQL Server Express on a personal computer, then be sure to download the version having advanced services.
-Because if it is not there, than the database engine won’t be get installed and you’ll have SQL Management Studio without any instance to connect.
+If it is not there, than the database engine won’t be get installed and you’ll have SQL Management Studio without any instance to connect.

 After installing the SQL Server properly, start following the below mentioned steps to import Access database into SQL Server.